ae6rt/aftomato-build-scripts/README.md

 ### The project descriptor

-Also in the _project/key_ directory there is an optional project.json file that has the following sample structure:

-modelled by this type
+Also in the _project/key_ directory there is an optional project.json file modelled by this type

 ```
 type ProjectDescriptor struct {